cristiandepena/LCY/README.md

 La Cocina de Yomari (LCY)

-It's a web application that i wanted to develop for learning purposes.
+It's a RESTful API that i wanted to develop for an e-commerce for learning purposes.

-The technology stack for this web application is a twist of the MEAN stack (without Mongo):
+The technology stack for this web service are:

+NodeJS
+Express
 MySQL
-Express
-Angular (2+)
-NodeJs

-On the backend using the MVC pattern and on the frontend, MVVM

-This web application will have the following features:
-Shopping Cart
-Order Management System
-Content Management System
-Social login (Facebook, Gmail, Twitter)
-Email Marketing platform (using NodeMailer)

 Author: Cristian A. De Peña Flores